cloudant-labs/graphdb-slate/source/includes/_design_documents.md

 TODO
 ```

-Update handlers are functions that invoke server-side logic that will create or update a document.
-This feature allows a range of use cases such as providing a server-side last modified timestamp, updating individual fields in a document without first getting the latest revision, etc.
+Update handlers are custom functions that live on Cloudant's server that will create or update a document.
+This can, for example, provide server-side modifcation timestamps, and document updates to individual fields without the latest revision.

 Update handlers receive two arguments: `doc` and [req](#req).
 If a document ID is provided in the request to the update handler, then `doc` will be the document corresponding with that ID.
 If no ID was provided, `doc` will be `null`.